 - Sedative-hypnotics like Ambien

 - Anti-depressants like Zoloft, Prozac, Lexapro and Paxil

-- Stimulants like Dexedrine, Ritalin, Adderal and Mydayis
+- Stimulants like Dexedrine, Ritalin, Adderall and Mydayis

 Although it wasn’t their original intention, many of these have become highly addictive prescription drugs.
 Even when used correctly, there is always the potential for abuse and addiction.
 Simply put, some patients find themselves abusing the system so they can use prescription drugs to get high.

 While these may be the most addictive prescription drugs, at least according to the latest information available, this isn’t an exhaustive list.
 It’s possible to abuse over-the-counter drugs as well, depending on what they contain and their application.